hannahramadan/sustainableseafood/readme.md

 - Users can create an account and login
 - display fish name, image, sustainability status
 - Users can save fish to their favorites
+- Users can filter by status and region
-- Users can search by fish name and region
+- Users can search by fish name
---- autocomplete dropdown
+--- autocomplete dropdown - Type ahead JS (Twitter open source project)
 ----- ask to select region as searchable

 #### 2.0